Biggest question we’ve been asked: how?

 Here are some websites we used:

-http://www.ryanair.com – We used Ryanair from Glasgow to Dublin and then Derry (Northern Ireland) back to London.
-Again, they are the same weight limitations as Wowair, so keep those bags light or make sure your carry on is the right size.
+http://www.ryanair.com – Back in 2016, we used Ryanair from Glasgow to Dublin and then Derry (Northern Ireland) back to London.
+They are the same weight limitations, so keep those bags light or make sure your carry on is the right size.
 They’ll also charge you for extras, but if you’re not picky, than you can get super cheap flights to bounce around.

 http://www.happycampers.is – Our camper van for Iceland!
 We got the gravel protection and general insurance.
 The van was awesome.
 No 4×4, but perfectly great for the ring road and campsites.

-3: if you need data and phone while overseas, I highly recommend T-Mobile.
-They kickass with international plans and we had great service most of the time.
+4: if you need data and phone while overseas, I highly recommend T-Mobile.
+Their international plans are fab (ours is just integrated into our monthly plan so we do nothing when we fly overseas, it just works once we get there) and we have great service most of the time.
 There were only a few areas in Iceland and Scotland that we didn’t have service.
 And that was fine by me.
-We brought a Garmin GPS with us so we wouldn’t have to rely on our phone’s GPS for those most isolated areas.
+In past years, we brought a Garmin GPS with us so we wouldn’t have to rely on our phone’s GPS for those most isolated areas, but we haven’t really needed to do that recently.
 Most airbnbs and hotels have wifi these days, too.

-The walk and public transportation features on googlemaps were lifesavers as well (I have an android).
+The walk and public transportation features on googlemaps were lifesavers as well.
 Using the Citymapper app in London was great, too.
 And be sure to get an Oyster card in London and make sure your airbnb is in Zone 1 to get the most out of it.

 Basically: plan ahead.
 Do a lot of research.
 Ask your friends for advice if they’ve been somewhere.